 It is not intended to be a comprehensive record of the flora and fauna of the environs of the cycle path, which Greener Greenways’ ecologists are planning at a later date, but merely a log of what we and fellow ramblers and birdwatchers see whilst walking a small section of the path which is an oasis for wildlife like roedeer, red fox, badger, common lizard and grass snakes, filled with wild flowers, abundant insects and deep wooded ash groves, untouched for more than fifty years.

 The cycle path at present offers 21 miles of off-road cycling from Bath to Great Elm and in the near future, due to the determined and committed community group which has for years worked endlessly clearing and removing old railtrack, raising funds and negotiating with local landowners to connect the last few miles of the pathway, right into the centre of Frome.
 This project which for years seemed a distant dream is now well in their sights!

 Wild Waterways is a record of our survey of a stretch of the Somerset River Frome on behalf of the Somerset Otter Group.
-We are very lucky here in Somerset as the otters here are genetically linked to the native wild otters which survived on Exmoor when most of the otter population was wiped out in the 1990s so they are not introduced otters.
+We are very lucky here in Somerset as the local otters are genetically linked to the native wild otters which survived on Exmoor when most of the otter population was wiped out in the 1990s so they are not descendants of later reintroductions.

-The streams which run beside and down Colliers Way and feed into Bucklad Brook before it joins the Mells River which then flows into the River Frome.
+The streams which run through the fields alongside and beside the paths on Colliers Way feed into Buckland Brook before the brook joins the Mells River which then flows into the River Frome.